TRANS: Terrain-aware Reinforcement Learning for Agile Navigation of Quadruped Robots under Social Interactions: Hardware Implementations

 We evaluated our policy across a diverse range of environments, including indoor flat and uneven surfaces, outdoor cement and grass slopes, and stairs with a 12 cm step height.
 The quantitative success rates are summarized in TABLE \ref{hardwareResults}, while the supplementary videos provide a qualitative demonstration of the system's real-world performance.

 The majority of failures were observed during stair traversal, indicating that the simultaneous demand for collision avoidance and stair climbing remains a significant sim-to-real challenge.
 Furthermore, a recurring challenge observed across all experimental scenarios was localization drift, primarily induced by high-frequency structural vibrations and the presence of dynamic environmental features.
 These factors significantly degraded real-world performance; consequently, our future research will prioritize the enhancement of localization stability through robust state estimation techniques.

-Two representative hardware deployments and the corresponding robot and pedestrian trajectories are illustrated in Fig. \ref{hardwareTrajectory}.
+To mitigate localization drift caused by highly dynamic environments, we replaced real pedestrians with generated virtual objects, as detailed in Section \ref{simulation_evaluations_navigation}.
+The terrain configuration is depicted in Fig. \ref{statisticsScen}-(a).
+The robot traverses from coordinate (-3.5, 0.0) m to (3.5, 0.0) m.
+To demonstrate the superiority of our approach, we implemented the DWA as a baseline.
+Fifty trials were conducted for each method, with the quantitative results summarized in TABLE \ref{statisticsIndoor}.
+Although DWA had access to pedestrian velocity, its success rate was lower than ours because it failed to account for quadrupedal locomotion constraints and terrain information during motion planning.
+Moreover, the inference time for DWA was 30 ms, significantly longer than our approach (0.8 ms), further validating the superior real-time performance of our method.

+To obtain statistical results for stair environments, as depicted in Fig. \ref{statisticsScen}-(b), we conducted an additional 20 trials: 10 for ascending and 10 for descending.
+The quantitative outcomes are summarized in TABLE \ref{hardwareResultsStairs}.
+Comparatively, ascending stairs proved more challenging, requiring a longer average duration (22.65 s) and incurring higher risk (1 fall).